 a video that could change the way you approach the Bible

 Even if you’re a veteran of Catholic Bible studies, we recommend that you watch Matthew Phelps’ explanation of the practical benefits of approaching The Bible as the Living Word of God.
 This 40:44-minute video is distilled from a talk that Matthew gave at the 2015 Turning to God’s Word retreat at Conception Abbey in Conception, Missouri.
 Matthew looks at how viewing Scripture as a living document can help us to develop a more intimate relationship with Jesus Christ.
 In addition, he examines the principles of lectio divina, the traditional Catholic approach to reading and praying with Scripture.
 Lectio divina is the foundation of all Turning to God’s Word Catholic Bible studies.
 Our website offers more information.

 memorize a favorite Psalm

 Tami has created a short video about the benefits of memorizing Bible verses.
 Choosing a passage that you find particularly meaningful will make the task easier and personally worthwhile.
-There are great verses in every book of the Bible, but selections from the Book of the Psalms lend themselves especially well to memorization.
+There are inspiring verses in every book of the Bible, but selections from the Book of the Psalms lend themselves especially well to memorization.
 Some people in our Turning to God’s Word Bible studies like to memorize a verse from their lesson every week.
-For inspiration, you might want to check out Tami’s video, Why Memorize Scripture?
+For more ideas, you might want to check out Tami’s video, Why Memorize Scripture?
 It’s less than five minutes long.

 start a Turning to God’s Word Bible study